Year 6 Transition

 Dear Year 6,

-We are so excited that you are coming to join us at Kelvin Hall School in September 2020.
-September is the start of a five-year journey with us here at Kelvin Hall School; a school where you will receive the very best education and will be able to take advantage of all the great opportunities we have to offer.
+We are so excited that you are coming to join us at Kelvin Hall School in September 2021.
+September is the start of a five-year journey with us here at Kelvin Hall; a school where you will receive the very best education and will be able to take advantage of all the great opportunities we have to offer.
 We cannot wait to meet you and to see you flourish over those five years.

 As well as this being an exciting time, we know that you might be feeling a little nervous about the move to secondary school and will probably have lots of questions.
-You can get all the answers from our helpful Year 7 Pastoral Team - Mrs Carrington (Transition Coordinator), Mrs Lowthorpe (Year 7 Pastoral Year Leader), and Mrs Cass (Assistant Year Leader).
-Do not hesitate to email your question to firstname.lastname@example.org.
+You can get all the answers from our helpful Year 7 Pastoral Team - Mrs Clay (Year 7 Pastoral Year Leader), Ms Mathers (Assistant Year Leader), and Mr Nichols (Year 7 BSO).
+Do not hesitate to email your question to .

 We are looking forward to getting to know you over the coming term as we prepare for a fantastic year ahead.